That workflow-dependent cost Bill Was Only the Beginning

 |---|---|---|---|

-The formula most photographers use is simple: Photography ROI = (Revenue Lift − Total Photography Cost) ÷ Total Photography Cost × 100.
+The formula most photographers use is simple: Photography workflow value = (commercial outcomes Lift − Total Photography Cost) ÷ Total Photography Cost × 100.

-Revenue lift is the easier variable to estimate.
-Take your monthly revenue, multiply by your conversion rate improvement from better images (conservative estimate: 10–20% lift from professional-grade imagery), multiply by your average order value.
-For a store doing $50,000/month with a 2.5% CVR and $85 AOV: a 0.5% CVR improvement from better images = $10,000 in new monthly revenue.
-Against a $348 annual e-commerce image optimization solutions investment, the ROI is 34,467%.
+commercial outcomes lift is the easier variable to estimate.
+Take your monthly commercial outcomes, multiply by your content performance improvement from better images (conservative estimate: 10–20% lift from professional-grade imagery), multiply by your average order value.
+For a store doing workflow-dependent costnth with a 2.5% content performance and workflow-dependent cost AOV: a 0.5% content performance improvement from better images = workflow-dependent cost in new monthly commercial outcomes.
+Against a workflow-dependent cost annual e-commerce image optimization solutions investment, the workflow value is 34,467%.

 📋 5-Step Photography Cost Audit